anovakovic01/mainflux/docs/dev-guide.md

 can fetch events from Redis Streams that MQTT adapter publishes.
 MQTT adapter publishes events every time client connects and disconnects to stream named `mainflux.mqtt`.

-Events that are comming from MQTT adapter have following field:
+Events that are coming from MQTT adapter have following field:
 - `thing_id` ID of a thing that has connected to MQTT adapter,
 - `timestamp` is in Epoch UNIX Time Stamp format,
 - `event_type` can have two possible values, connect and disconnect,